jptsantossilva/BEC/README.md

 # BEC - Bot-EMA-Cross
-EMA-Cross fully automatic trading bot for Binance Spot with Telegram integration and web dashboard.
+Trading bot for Binance exchange using EMA cross strategy with Telegram integration and web dashboard.

 ## Star History